-Reduce the risk of injury, improve your stamina and increase your speed
+Reduce the risk of injury, improve your stamina and increase your speed during your training

 Running is great for you and your body, but it can become quite repetitive when done regularly.
 Adding cross and strength training into the mix helps break things up and keeps you engaged.
 It enables you to work your muscles, joints and tendons in different ways to help improve your strength.

-Cross training refers to any activity that isn’t running.
+Cross-training refers to any activity that isn’t running.
 From swimming or cycling to a fitness class or yoga.
 If you enjoy weight training, this will come in handy as part of your marathon preparation.
-You should be integrating cross and/or strength training at least one-two times per week, even if it they are only 15-minute exercises.
+You should be integrating cross and/or strength training at least one-two times per week, even if they are only 15-minute exercises.
 It is important to recognise that while you need to work your leg muscles, you also need to build your core and upper body strength.
 This will help you with your posture and spread the load, especially when you’re running for longer.

 Mobility exercises are also key.
 They help prevent the build-up of joint stiffness.
 If you’re achy and fatigued it may be worth having a rest day.
 It’ll do you the world of good to go for a walk, stretch and have a good night’s sleep.